-The gas supply for the fireplace is located inside the cabinet adjacent to the hearth.
+The gas supply for the log lighter is located on the wall or floor adjacent to the hearth.
 The key that turns on this valve should be kept out of the reach of children.

 15.3 DAMPERS

 The fireplace damper is functioning as intended.
 A fireplace damper that is left open when the fireplace is not being used allows huge quantities of heated air to escape up the chimney.
 Keeping your fireplace damper closed will result in a significant reduction in heating costs.